ravipetla97/markytics/README.md

 AS TODAY IS THE LAST DAY IM SENDING THIS FILE NOW I'LL UPDATE MY WORK IN FUTURE CORRESPONDENCE THANKYOU FOR THIS OPPORTUNITY

+####.
+UPDATES. #######
+I have updated the code by taking out spaces in symbol names and could able retrieve 158 closing stocks there are some execptions throwing with  three stocks we could do them manually since they are few in number but ill check why those three are exceptions and update in forther correspondance im updating this file in github